A topological characterization of symplectic fillings of Seifert 3-manifolds: Proof of Theorem

 \subsection{Proof for type A}

 Evidently all strands $K'$, except the exceptional strand in $(a)$ in Figure~\ref{startingposition}, satisfy $K'\leq K$.
 Hence, by repeatedly applying Lemma~\ref{fundamentallem1} to the arms of $K$, we show that any minimal symplectic filling $W$, whose corresponding curve configuration $C$ is of type A, is obtained by a sequence of rational blowdowns from $\widetilde{W}$, where $\widetilde{W}$ is a minimal symplectic filling corresponding to the standard blowing-ups of $(a)$, which is known to be deformation equivalent to the minimal resolution of corresponding singularity.
+Actually, each minimal symplectic filling of type A is obtained by replacing each arm of $\Gamma$ with its minimal symplectic filling.